musenfyr/musenfyr/README.md

 - 👋 Hi, I’m @musenfyr
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning game making in GDevelop
+- 🌱 I’m currently learning game making in Unity and GameMaker
 - 💞️ I’m looking to find people to colleborate with me on making games
 - 📫 How to reach me: magnus.c.rusbjerg@gmail.com